LogtalkDotOrg/logtalk3/library/genint/NOTES.md

 `genint`
 ========

-The `genint` library implements predicates for generating non-negative integers in increasing order.
+The `genint` library implements predicates for generating positive integers in increasing order.
 The public predicates are declared synchronized to prevent race conditions when using a backend Prolog compiler with multi-threading support.